Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning

 \section{Conclusion}

-In this work, we proposed learning high-speed quadruped running in Cartesian space tracked with impedance control.
-Compared to other recently proposed action spaces, results showed little needed reward shaping, improved sample efficiency, the emergence of natural gaits such as galloping and bounding, and ease of sim-to-sim transfer.
-We also showed robustness to environmental disturbances such as unperceived, uneven terrain as well as unknown added masses representing over 100\% of the nominal mass of the robot, while still running at speeds comparable to the current state-of-the-art model-based approaches without loads.
-In addition to previously proposed dynamics randomization, we find that training with unknown added loads can play a significant role in successful sim-to-sim transfers.

-Future work will further validate the method with a sim-to-real transfer.
-We also plan to incorporate exteroceptive measurements such as vision to improve dynamic capabilities over rougher terrain.
+In this work, we presented a framework for learning robust quadruped running, with the emergence of natural bounding gaits through the agent selecting actions in Cartesian space and tracking them with Cartesian PD control.
+Compared to other recent works, our results showed minimal needed reward shaping, improved sample efficiency, the emergence of natural gaits such as galloping and bounding, and a straightforward sim-to-real transfer.
+We also showed robustness to environmental disturbances such as unperceived, uneven terrain as well as unknown added masses representing 42\% of the nominal mass of the robot on hardware.
+In addition to previously proposed dynamics randomization, we find that training with unknown added loads can play a significant role in successful sim-to-sim and sim-to-real transfers.
+In future work, we plan to incorporate exteroceptive measurements such as vision to improve dynamic capabilities over rougher terrain.